 (Exo 16:35 KJV) And the children of Israel did eat manna forty years, until they came to a land inhabited; they did eat manna, until they came unto the borders of the land of Canaan.
-(Num 14:33-34 NIV) Your children will be shepherds here for forty years, suffering for your unfaithfulness, until the last of your bodies lies in the desert. {34} For forty years--one year for each of the forty days you explored the land-you will suffer for your sins and know what it is like to have Me against you.

-- Goliath came for forty days before being killed by David (1 Sam 17:16 NLT) For forty days, twice a day, morning and evening, the Philistine giant strutted in front of the Israelite army. - Elijah strengthened by one angelic meal went forty days to Mount Horeb where the Lord passed by and he heard the voice of God (1 Ki 19:8 KJV) And he arose, and did eat and drink, and went in the strength of that meat forty days and forty nights unto Horeb the mount of God.
+(Num 14:33-34 NIV) Your children will be shepherds here for forty years, suffering for your unfaithfulness, until the last of your bodies lies in the desert. {34} For forty years-one year for each of the forty days you explored the land-you will suffer for your sins and know what it is like to have Me against you. - Goliath came for forty days before being killed by David (1 Sam 17:16 NLT) For forty days, twice a day, morning and evening, the Philistine giant strutted in front of the Israelite army. - Elijah strengthened by one angelic meal went forty days to Mount Horeb where the Lord passed by and he heard the voice of God (1 Ki 19:8 KJV) And he arose, and did eat and drink, and went in the strength of that meat forty days and forty nights unto Horeb the mount of God.

 - Jonah warned the City of Nineveh they had 40 days until God would overthrow the city.
 The people repented in those 40 days and God spared the city.
 (Jonah 3:4 and 10 KJV) And Jonah began to enter into the city a day's journey, and he cried, and said, yet forty days, and Nineveh shall be overthrown.

-And God saw their works, that they turned from their evil way; and God repented of the evil, that He had said that He would do unto them; and He did it not.
-Jonah God saw their the teritory of the evil to the city and the city of the evil to the city and the city of the evil to the city and the city of the evil to the city of - Jesus fasted for 40 days in the wilderness (Mat 3:17 KJV) And Io a voice from heaven, saying, "This is My beloved Son, in whom I am well pleased."
+And God saw their works, that they turned from their evil way; and God repented of the evil, that He had said that He would do unto them; and He did it not. - Jesus fasted for 40 days in the wilderness (Mat 3:17 KJV) And lo a voice from heaven, saying, "This is My beloved Son, in whom I am well pleased."
 (Mat 4:1-2 KJV) Then was Jesus led up of the Spirit into the wilderness to be tempted of the devil. {2} And when He had fasted forty days and forty nights, He was afterward a hungered. - Jesus was seen in the earth 40 days after His crucifixion (Acts 1:3 NIV) After His suffering, He showed Himself to these men and gave many convincing proofs that He was alive.
 He appeared to them over a period of forty days and spoke about the kingdom of God.

 We see commonly divine changes coming about after 40 days.
-In addition, we see divine direction after a 21day fast.
+In addition, we see divine direction after a 21-day fast.
 Daniel's experience came up in my Spirit (Daniel 10:2-14).
 In this, what was already available in the Spirit was manifested after a 21-day fast.
 The vision for God's people became clear to Daniel at that time.